…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 The deal with Domino’s restored Niu to top place in the electric motorcycle segment in the first half of 2021, and the Chinese company was also the 7th most popular motorcycle brand in France overall in early 2021.
 (83)

-While Niu is purely a Chinese EV play, its upstart rival Super Soco is a peculiar hybrid.
-Sometimes mistakenly presumed to be Chinese in the European press, and almost as often as Australian, in reality it is something of a chimera.
-The Super Soco brand falls under the umbrella of a parent company, Vmoto Soco, born of a joint venture between companies from the two countries in 2020.
+While Niu is purely a Chinese EV play, its upstart rival Super Soco requires a little more elucidation.
+Sometimes mistakenly presumed to be Chinese in the European press, and almost as often as Australian, in reality it is something of a hybrid, falling under the umbrella of a parent company, Vmoto Soco, the product of a joint venture between companies from the two countries in 2020.

-Super Soco Intelligent Technology, the Chinese partner, is a hi-tech EV company that emerged in the Chinese mega-city of Shanghai in 2015 on the back of a crowd-funding drive.
+Super Soco Intelligent Technology is a hi-tech EV company that emerged in the Chinese mega-city of Shanghai in 2015 on the back of a crowd-funding drive.
 (84) The hit Super Soco brand was the brainchild of the eponymous Shanghai group.

-The Australian partner, Perth based Vmoto, is a long-standing resident of the Australian stock exchange, and an early-mover in the electric two-wheeler space, cutting the ribbon on a fully operational two-wheeler manufacturing plant in Nanjing in 2009.
+The Australian partner, Perth based Vmoto, was an early-mover in the electric two-wheeler space, cutting the ribbon on a fully operational two-wheeler manufacturing plant in Nanjing in 2009.
 (85)

 Today, the assembly lines of the group’s Nanjing plant today churn out a procession of Super Socos, as well as Vmoto’s own brand of fleet scooters, the latter being a no-frills model of delivery scooter catering to bulk orders in the delivery segment.
 Vmoto dreams of imparting some premium-cachet to the brand, with plans to release a line of high-end e-motorcycles under the same name.
 (86)